StuartsProjects/SX12XX-LoRa/ReadMe.md

 A prime objective of the library was to allow the same program sketches to be used across the range of UHF LoRa modules (SX126x and SX127x) as well as the 2.4Ghz SX128x modules.
 With this library a sketch written for the SX1278 should run with very minor changes on the SX1262 or SX1280.
 However, whilst the SX126x and SX128x modules use the same style of internal device programming, the SX127x internal programming is completely different.
 The function style used for the SX126x and SX128x devices has been emulated for the SX127x.

+The newer LLCC68 LoRa modules should work when programmed as SX126X devices although check the data sheets for the range of LoRa modem parameters supported.

 ### Warning

 **The base Semtech devices that this library supports are all 3.3V logic level devices and most available modules do not include logic level conversion circuits.
 So do not use modules directly with 5V logic level Arduinos unless some form of logic level conversion is implemented.** There are no specific logic level converters I could recommend.

+## Support

+Support for the library and examples can be achieved by posting an issue at the GITHUB repository for the library.
+A reasonable level of experience with Arduinos is expected for those using the library as there are no basic tutorials provided on wiring Arduinos up, powering them or using the Arduino IDE.

+The examples do work, so if for you they do not, assume there is a problem with how you have wired the modules or that your modules are faulty or that your Arduino set-up or LoRa module is faulty or not supported.
+You are best placed to diagnose these issues. **It is not practical for me to provide on-going technical support for programs other than the library examples .** This also applies to external  libraries used in examples, if you have problems with these libraries, contact the authors for support.

 ## SX12XX Library installation